Crissov/original-emoji/apple/README.md

 i.e. there is no way to access previously deviating designs like the _gavel_-like Hammer or the _scallop_-like Spiral Shell.
 The following table is based upon the glyph aliases taken from the iOS 11 AppleColorEmoji.ttf font file.

+The exclusive distribution partner for the first few iPhone models in the Japanese market was [SoftBank](../softbank/), so Apple designersclosely followed their precedents and these PUA codes should be compatible as well.
+The only legacy emoji supported by Apple that has no modern counterpart is U+E50A, showing the iconic [_Shibuya 109_](https://emojipedia.org/emoji/%EE%94%8A/) mall in Tokyo.

 | PUA    | Char  | Glyph name | Standard | Emoji    | Glyph name | Variant or note |
 | ------ | -------- | ------- | ------- | --------- | ---------- | --------------- |
 | U+E001 | &#xE001; | `uE001`	| U+1F466 | &#x1F466; | `u1F466.0` | default skin tone	|